Hobo-Hilly/SecurityPlus/Identity-Access-Management/Auth-Protocols-PAP-CHAP/README.md

     So $SERVER1 uses it's copy of $USERS's password to decrypt the challange it recieves back from the $USER

 4. Once the $SERVER1 receieves the encrypted challange back.

 5. It will reach into its database and try to decrypt the challange with the correct password(What ever password it has stored in it's database).

-6. If the the challange can be decrypted by $SERVER1 you are granted access.
+6. If when the server uses it's copy of $USER's password to decrypt(reverse the encryption) on the challange it has received back from $USER and the process is successfull you are granted access.

 - However if you were to type in the wrong password, when the $SERVER1 tries to decrypt it with the password it has in it's database it will not decrypt.
 Which means no soup for you!

+NOTE: This is an example of a symetric encryption.
+They use the same key to encrypt and decrypt!

 # Whats different?
 So with this process, the authentication handshake is encrypted between the two endpoints.
 So since it never hits the wire it cannot be sinffed like PAP can.

-CHAP versions
+CHAP(Challange Hanshake Authentication Protocol) versions
+- Non-Windows environments

-MS-CHAP(Microsoft CHAP implementation)
+MS-CHAP(Microsoft CHAP implementation)-(Challange Hanshake Authentication Protocol)
+    -Microsoft's CHAP implementation
+    -WEAK

-MS-CHAPv2
+MS-CHAPv2 (Challange Hanshake Authentication Protocol)
 - So today's standard Authentication, especially in Windows environments is MS-CHAPv2
-- Brings in mutual authentication.
+- Brings in "Mutual Authentication".
 Menas both endpoints can authenticate
-- Allows for alot stronger cryptographic keys
+- Allows for alot STRONGER cryptographic keys